India's Cipla says supply of COVID-19 drug remdesivir catching up with demand

-Healthcare & PharmaceuticalsIndia's Cipla says supply of COVID-19 drug remdesivir catching up with demand

-India's Cipla (CIPL.NS) said on Saturday that its manufacturing of the COVID-19 remdesivir drug was beginning to catch up with demand after the company sought to boost production amid a massive second wave of coronavirus infections in the country.
+(Reuters) - India’s Cipla said on Saturday that its manufacturing of the COVID-19 remdesivir drug was beginning to catch up with demand after the company sought to boost production amid a massive second wave of coronavirus infections in the country.

 Backorders and complaints over low supply started moderating in the second week of May, the drugmaker said, after it began ramping up production of the antiviral drug last month.